carnotresearch/cr-sparse/_sources/srrcs/sda/index.rst.txt

 :cite:`mousavi2015deep` presents a deep learning based framework for sensing and recovering structured signals.
-This article builds on the ideas developed in it and presents a fully convolutional auto-encoder architecture for the same.
+This work builds on the ideas developed in it and presents a fully convolutional auto-encoder architecture for the same.